Sunnyside station (New York)

-Sunnyside is a proposed commuter rail station to be served by the Long Island Rail Road and the Metro-North Railroad.
+Sunnyside station is a proposed commuter rail station to be served by the Long Island Rail Road and the Metro-North Railroad.
 Located in the Sunnyside neighborhood of Queens, New York, the station would be located within the City Terminal Zone.
 The proposed location of the station is at Queens Boulevard and Skillman Avenue.

 History

 Original station

 In the late 19th century, the LIRR had another Sunnyside Station, which was built by their subsidiary Newtown and Flushing Railroad, better known as the "White Line."
 This short-lived line was designed to compete with the Flushing and North Side Railroad in 1873.
 When the F&NS was consolidated into the LIRR, along with the Central Railroad of Long Island and South Side Railroad of Long Island, the White Line was dissolved, along with the original Sunnyside station.